You need to set a unique Slave ID for each controller: cFos Charging Manager -> System Configuration -> Modbus

-The OCPP configuration takes place in the "ECU" menu, "OCPP" submenu.
-Under ChargeBox Identity, a name is selected under which the eBox reports to the OCPP backend, e.g. LP000123 or CP456.
-The URI of the OCPP backend is entered for the end point URI, e.g. ws://192.168.2.111:19500/ for unencrypted or wss://192.168.2.111:19500/ for encrypted connections.
-If the eBox is also to authenticate itself with a password, this can be entered under "Password".
-In this case the user name must be the same as the ChargeBox Identity.
+The OCPP configuration is done in the "ECU" menu, "OCPP" submenu.
+A name is selected under ChargeBox Identity, under which the eBox reports to the OCPP backend, for example LP000123 or CP456.
+The URI of the OCPP backend is entered for the end-point URI, e.g. ws://192.168.2.111:19500/ for unencrypted or wss://192.168.2.111:19500/ for encrypted connections.
+If the eBox is also to be authenticated with a password, this can be entered under "Password".
+In this case, the username must be the same as the ChargeBox Identity.
 All other parameters can be left at the default values.
 The "Use of relative meter readings" parameter should not be activated.
-The parameter "Validate server certificate" must not be activated.
+The "Validate server certificate" parameter must not be activated.
 The settings are accepted with "OK".
-If necessary, restart the eBox via the menu "System -> Reset -> Router restart".
+If necessary, restart the eBox via the "System -> Reset -> Router restart" menu.

 Operate the innogy eBox on the cFos Charging Manager via Modbus TCP

-As of firmware 1.3.26, the innogy eBox can also be operated via Modbus TCP.
-Which firmware version is available can be queried using the innogy eConfig app.
-The web interface of the eBox must be set up and called up as described above.
+From firmware 1.3.26, the innogy eBox can also be operated via Modbus TCP.
+The firmware version can be queried using the innogy eConfig app.
+The web interface of the eBox is set up and called up as described above.
 The Modbus settings are made in the LDP1 -> Load management menu.
-Modbus_tcp is selected as the load management type.
+Select modbus_tcp as the load management type.
 Select the network to be used as the interface, i.e. net1 for LAN1, net2 for LAN2 and wlan1 for the WLAN network.
 The TCP port to be used can be selected under Port.
-For Modbus this is by default 502.
+For Modbus this is 502 by default.
 The settings are accepted with "OK".
-If necessary, restart the eBox via the menu "System -> Reset -> Router restart".
+If necessary, restart the eBox via the "System -> Reset -> Router restart" menu.

-Unfortunately, we are currently not aware of any Modbus register for reading out the loaded kWh.
-We are grateful for any hints on this!
+Unfortunately, we are currently not aware of any Modbus register for reading the charged kWh.
+We are grateful for any information on this!